jdillard/personal-site/_crags/georgetown-texas-weather.md

 ---
 ### THIS FILE IS AUTO-GENERATED - DO NOT EDIT ###
 layout: page
-title: Georgetown Current, Past, and Forecasted Weather
+title: Georgetown, Texas Current, Past, and Forecasted Climbing Weather Report
 title_override: Georgetown Weather
 description: A lightweight climbing weather report for Georgetown, Texas.
 Optimized for poor connections.
 js_includes: